adobe/buildrunner/README.rst

 run services in other environments.

-Build definitions are found in the root of your source tree, either in a file named 'buildrunner.yaml' or 'gauntlet.yaml'.
+Build definitions are found in the root of your source tree, either in a file named 'buildrunner.yaml'.
 The build definition is simply a yaml map defining 'steps'.
 Each step is given a custom name and must contain either 'build' and/or 'run' attributes (optionally containing a 'push' attribute) or a 'remote' attribute::